 - Borrow it from a really hot classmate.
 (It’s a good excuse to “study.”)

 - Borrow it from your professor.
 Go to their office and tell them that you can’t afford the textbook.
 Ask if they have an extra copy you can borrow.
+Some of my bold friends have done this.
 While you’re in their office, discuss your interest in the class, your career plans, and whatnot.
 Perfect bondage time with your professor!
 Oooops, I meant bonding!

 - Buy it and share the book and split the price with a classmate.
 Sometimes professors want you to buy the whole book even if you’ll be reading just one or two good chapters from it.
 If that’s the case, the book will be easy to share.